Our DIY Concrete Front Porch Steps

 Finally, you may have some spots where the steps meet one another or where they meet the old concrete that has some gapping.
 We simply mixed up a small batch of mortar for this and used it to fill in all the gaps.
 Once it dries, it’s basically invisible!

-And that’s the process we used to build two simple, shallow DIY front porch steps!
-It was a much bigger project than a lot of the ones I take on, but it was 100% worth it to do it ourselves!
-We spent less than $200 total on materials (not including the concrete mixer), and it took about 3.5 days of working on it to get it done.
+In total, this project cost us under $200 (not including the concrete mixer).
+It took about 3.5 days of work.
 Had we hired it out, it would have cost at least a couple thousand dollars, so I’m glad we saved the money!